YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     }

 ++++++++++
-Key.lock()
+Node.lock()
 ++++++++++

 .. code-block:: python

     def lock(self, timeout_nsec: int = 0) -> None

-Matching `Python lock()`_, :code:`Key.lock()` releases all lock resources currently held and then attempts to acquire the named lock resource represented by the given :code:`Key` object.
-In other words, :code:`Key.lock()` will attempt to acquire a lock for the single key represented by the given :code:`Key` object.
+Matching `Python lock()`_, :code:`Node.lock()` releases all lock resources currently held and then attempts to acquire the named lock resource represented by the given :code:`Node` object.
+In other words, :code:`Node.lock()` will attempt to acquire a lock for the single node represented by the given :code:`Node` object.

 - If :code:`timeout_nsec` is omitted, a value of 0 is used by default.
 - If :code:`timeout_nsec` exceeds :code:`yottadb.YDB_MAX_TIME_NSEC`, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_TIME2LONG == YDBError.code()`
 - If it is able to acquire the lock resource within :code:`timeout_nsec` nanoseconds, it returns holding the lock, otherwise it raises a :code:`YDBTimeoutError` exception.
 If :code:`timeout_nsec` is zero, the function makes exactly one attempt to acquire the lock.
 - If the underlying :ref:`ydb-lock-s-st-fn` call returns any other error, the function raises a YDBError exception containing the error code and message.

-The following example provides a demonstration of basic :code:`Key` locking operations.
-The example locks the given :code:`Key`, then attempts to increment the lock on it by calling a separately defined :code:`lock_value()` helper function as a separate Python process.
-Due to the initial locking of the key, this :code:`lock_value()` fails with an exit code of 1.
-Next, all locks are released and a new :code:`lock_value()` process is spawned that again attempts to increment the lock on the key.
+The following example provides a demonstration of basic :code:`Node` locking operations.
+The example locks the given :code:`Node`, then attempts to increment the lock on it by calling a separately defined :code:`lock_value()` helper function as a separate Python process.
+Due to the initial locking of the node, this :code:`lock_value()` fails with an exit code of 1.
+Next, all locks are released and a new :code:`lock_value()` process is spawned that again attempts to increment the lock on the node.
 Since all locks were previously released, this new attempt succeeds and the process exits with a 0 exit code.

 .. code-block:: python